Pimlico Race Course: "The Great Race"

 On October 24, 1877, the United States Congress shut down for a day so its members could attend a horse race at Pimlico.
 The event was a 2½-mile match race run by a trio of champions: Ten Broeck, Tom Ochiltree, and Parole.

-Ten Broeck, the Kentucky champion, was owned by F. B. Harper.
+Ten Broeck, the Kentucky champion, was owned by Frank B. Harper.
 Tom Ochiltree, the Eastern champion and winner of the 1875 Preakness Stakes, was owned by George L. Lorillard, an heir to the Lorillard tobacco fortune.
 Parole, a gelding, was owned by Pierre Lorillard IV.
 Parole, with William Barrett up, prevailed with a late run, crossing the finish line three lengths ahead of Ten Broeck and six ahead of Tom Ochiltree, which had helped to set the early pace with Barbee in the irons.
 An estimated 20,000 people crowded into Pimlico to witness the event.

 The event is depicted in a four-ton stone bas relief—copied from a Currier & Ives print and sculpted in stone by Bernard Zuckerman—hanging over the clubhouse entrance at Pimlico.
 It is 30 ft long and 10 ft high and is gilded in 24-karat gold leaf.